 - Getting water out of a kayak while paddling on the water

 - The smartest and easiest way to get water out of a kayak

 - How to avoid water getting into a kayak in the first place

-How to get water out of a kayak
+So, how do you get water out of a kayak?

 There are two different ways to approach the problem of getting water out of your kayak; tackling the problem on dry land and tackling it when out on the water.

 There are also different methods employed for removing water from a kayak based on the type of kayak you are using.

 Draining water from inside a sit-on-top kayak

 It is much easier to get water out of a sit-on-top kayak than a sit-in kayak.